Pre-movement time

-Pre-movement time is the time before, and the concomitant events and situational analyses prior to, an evacuation of an area.
-The term is generally used in referring to large-scale evacuations where the necessity thereof is foreseen.
-Events that can require pre-movement time include hurricanes, wars, nuclear accidents, and major conflagrations.
+Pre-movement time is the time going from the start of and emergency requiring an evacuation and the time an household or a pedestrian start moving towards a safe place.
+The term is generally used in referring to both large-scale and small evacuations.
+Events that can require pre-movement time include building fires,hurricanes, wars, nuclear accidents, and major conflagrations.

 Pre-movement time is divided into four distinct events: detection, the recognition of the emergency; decision, to commence evacuation or not, and of how many people and how great a territory; alarm, the announcement of the decision and conveyance to the populace, often by emergency broadcasts or over police loudspeakers, or by actual alarms, such as sirens; and reaction, the events and actions of the people affected, both emergency personnel and the citizenry, immediately after the declaration.

 Panic is rarely observed during this time, despite media depictions to the contrary.
 At first, lack of response arising from ignorance of the situation to outright disbelief or denial, is often noted.
 Different, confusing stimuli (e.g., smells of burning or smoldering, smoke, power outages, or tremors) may be detected and not put together to form a plan to evacuate, thus increasing pre-movement time.
 If occupants are performing some task or engaging in an activity, they may complete their business before tending to the crisis, even if they had some prior knowledge of it.